Doctor of Philosophy graduates are expected to:

 - the student shall be dismissed from the program at the end of the fall semester following the August qualifying exams which he or she failed;

-Which of the preceding options will apply will be determined by a secret ballot of all full time petroleum engineering graduate faculty members who attend the meeting at which the results of the Ph.D. qualifying exams are discussed.
-The selection of option (b) or (if applicable) option (c) will require an absolute majority vote of the faculty.
-If option (b) or (c) is not selected by an absolute majority vote, the student will be dismissed from the program, i.e., option (a) shall prevail.
-For students receiving a grade greater than 70/120, option (b) will be voted on first, then, if applicable, option (c).
+Which of the preceding options will apply will be determined by a secret ballot of all full-time petroleum engineering graduate faculty members who attend the meeting at which the results of the Ph.D. qualifying exams are discussed.
+The selection of option (b) will require majority vote of the faculty.
+If option (b) is not selected by majority vote, the student will be dismissed from the program, i.e., option (a) shall prevail.

 A Ph.D. student entering with an M.S. degree in petroleum engineering must take the first available written qualifying exams after completing two semesters of enrollment.
 A student who has completed a master’s degree in petroleum engineering at TU and been admitted to the Ph.D. program may choose to take the first available Ph.D. qualifying exam.
 Students entering with no graduate coursework in petroleum engineering must take the first available written qualifying exams after completing four semesters of enrollment.
 Any exception to this policy must be approved by a two-thirds majority of the full-time faculty by a secret ballot.